Ianuki/NCurses-Menu/README.md

 # NCurses-Menu
-A simple menu for ncurses
+A simple menu class for ncurses